The world record bluegill – a fish weighing 4 pounds and 12 ounces – was caught in 1950 in Ketona Lake, Alabama with a cane pole and common worms.

 Other state record bluegill catches include a 4 pound, 5 oz. giant caught by Danny Case while fishing in twin ponds on his grandmother’s property in Henderson County, North Carolina.
 This 1967 catch was the largest ever caught in the state, and Danny Case was just a boy of 12 years old when he reeled in the big bluegill that had latched onto a floating Catawba worm being pulled through the weeds.

-The biggest bluegill seems to like the warmer weather of the southern United States.
+The bigger bluegill seems to like the warmer weather of the southern United States.
 In 1970, Thomas Jones pulled fish out of a private pond in Virginia.
 The big fish weighed 4 pounds and 8 oz. and was caught with a nightcrawler threaded onto a hook.

 In South Carolina, J.P.
 Hegler reeled in a 3 pound 4 oz. bluegill from Lancaster Pond.
 The record has remained since 1973.